Advocacy Impact Programme

 Key functions of the AIP include: research, fostering learning within the PSAM and its partners, knowledge generation and distribution, and networking across the sector.

-The above functions are achieved through the following key activities: case study research (see publications list below), the hosting of a biennial conference (for more information about the 2016 conference go to: accountabilitytimes.wordpress.com), managing the COPSAM website (www.copsam.com), conference & seminar presentations, and fostering organisational learning.
+The above functions are achieved through the following key activities: case study research (see publications list below), the hosting of a biennial conference (see links below for the programme and video recordings of the panels discussions during the 2018 Conference), managing the COPSAM website (www.copsam.com), conference & seminar presentations, and fostering organisational learning.

 Case Study: A review of MAPs advocacy efforts between 2012 and 2013